DC-analysis/dclab/docs/sec_advanced_usage.rst

 **Filter**
     A filter can be used to gate events using features.
 There are min/max filters and 2D :ref:`polygon filters <sec_ref_polygon_filter>`.

+**Metadata config**
+    Every RT-DC measurement has metadata consisting of key-value-pairs.
+    The following are supported:

+    .. dclab_config:: metadata

+**Analysis config**
+    In addition to metadata, dclab also supports a user-defined analysis configuration which is usually part of a specific analysis pipeline and thus not considered to be metadata.

+    .. dclab_config:: analysis

 RT-DC datasets